COVID-19 vaccine expected in early 2021: Harsh Vardhan

 Meanwhile, Johnson & Johnson said that its COVID-19 vaccine study has been put on hold temporarily owing to an unexplained illness in a trial patient.

-Earlier this month J&J had joined a list of vaccine makers that have moved an experimental coronavirus shot into late stage human studies in the United States.
+Earlier this month J&J had joined a list of vaccine makers that have moved an experimental coronavirus shot into late-stage human studies in the United States.
 The company has since then begun dosing around 60,000 volunteers.
 This marked the first big trial of a vaccine that may work just after one shot.

 It may be recalled that AstraZeneca Plc had temporarily halted tests of its vaccine after a trial participant fell ill.
 While it remains halted in the US, the trials have resumed in a number of other countries.